gatling/frontline-injector-playbook/README.md

   --help              : This message
 ```

-* Example: building and latest release of openjdk 17 on AWS for x64 architecture and copy AMI in all regions with AWS profile seller
+* Example: building latest release of openjdk 17 on AWS for x64 architecture and copy AMI on all regions with AWS profile seller

 ```
 # ./build-aws-x86-zulu.sh --java-major 17 --copy-region true --profile seller